BlackJackTone/AllianceDB/README.md

-# Bi-Probe
+# FreeSam

-We implement Bi-Probe and other approaches for comparison here.
+We implement FreeSam and other approaches for comparison here.
 The experimental environment is shown in the table below.

 |Component | Description |